 Chengdu is in a basin with mountains around it.
 Therefore it experiences quite a hot and humid summer compared to the mountainous areas around it.

-Much of the famous scenic attractions are in the northern part of Sichuan at very high altitudes, so here the weather will be quite different from Chengdu.
+Many of the famous scenic attractions are in the northern part of Sichuan at very high altitudes, so here the weather will be quite different from Chengdu.
 You'll have cool temperatures even in the summer at high altitude places like Jiuzhaigou and Huanglong and the winters there are extreme.

 Most visitors make Chengdu their entry and exit point for Sichuan Province travel.
 Chengdu Shangliu International Airport is connected to most major cities in China and also has a few international flights to Hong Kong, Malaysia, Thailand, South Korea, Singapore, and Taiwan (to name a few).